-However, it is important to take a couple of key factors into account when selecting a wireless electric dog fence – what is the range of the fence?
+However, it is important to take a couple of key factors into account when selecting the best wireless electric dog fence – what is the range of the fence?
 What dog sizes does it support, and how many dogs does it accommodate?
 What sort of system of correction does it provide?
 And what are the features of the receiver collar?
-These are all factors that need to be considered before you invest in a wireless dog fence.
+These are all factors that need to be considered before you invest in a best wireless dog fence.

 Shopping for the best wireless dog fence system can feel a lot like drowning in a sea of countless products with multiple confusing names and features.
-However, we’ve simplified the entire process for you, by combing through the market and analyzing the wide array of products on offer to pick out the top wireless dog fences.
+However, we’ve simplified the entire process for you, by combing through the market and analyzing the wide array of products on offer to pick out the best wireless dog fences.
 Read on for our wireless dog fence reviews on top recommended products.

 This wireless fence pet containment system comes with the added benefit of access to PetSafe’s customer care specialists, who remain on hand to solve any issues.
-The PetSafe wireless fence has won over countless customers, including:

 While the shape of the wireless fence cannot be customized, the wide range coverage provided ensures that you can cover pretty much any area, no matter how large.
 Let’s see more wireless invisible fence reviews.

-A revolutionary way to keep your pets safely contained, the PetSafe PIF-300 is the best invisible dog fence for pet owners who are looking to let their dogs roam far and wide, but are not interested in putting in the time, labor, and cost required to set up a physical or underground dog fence.
+A revolutionary way to keep your pets safely contained, the PetSafe PIF-300 is the best wireless dog fence for pet owners who are looking to let their dogs roam far and wide, but are not interested in putting in the time, labor, and cost required to set up a physical or underground dog fence.

 All you have to do is plug the transmitter unit in someplace innocuous in your home, put the receiver collar on your pup, and your wireless fence is ready for use.